Our knowledge of orthopaedics. Your best health.

 Spondylolysis and spondylolisthesis occur in the lumbar spine.

-The five vertebrae in the lower back comprise the lumbar spine.
+The five vertebrae in the lower back make up the lumbar spine.

 Other parts of your spine include: